numpy/numpy/doc/source/f2py/signature-file.rst

   + ``inout``
-      The argument is considered as an input/output or *in situ* output argument. ``intent(inout)`` arguments can be only "contiguous" Numpy arrays with proper type and size.
+      The argument is considered as an input/output or *in situ* output argument. ``intent(inout)`` arguments can be only "contiguous" NumPy arrays with proper type and size.
 Here "contiguous" can be either in Fortran or C sense.
-The latter one coincides with the contiguous concept used in Numpy and is effective only if ``intent(c)`` is used.
+The latter one coincides with the contiguous concept used in NumPy and is effective only if ``intent(c)`` is used.
 Fortran contiguity is assumed by default.